EasyCorp/EasyAdminBundle/doc/crud.rst

             // (user can later change this sorting by clicking on the table columns) ->setDefaultSort(['id' => 'DESC'])
             ->setDefaultSort(['id' => 'DESC', 'title' => 'ASC', 'startsAt' => 'DESC'])
-            // you can sort by Doctrine associations up to two levels ->setDefaultSort(['seller.name' => 'ASC'])
+            // you can sort by Doctrine associations (but not nested associations) ->setDefaultSort(['seller.name' => 'ASC'])

             // the max number of entities to display per page